yuzawa-san/googolplex-theater/README.md

 This application has very minimal runtime requirements:

 * Java runtime version 8 or later.
 * Linux or MacOS is preferred.
-Windows is not currently tested.
+Windows appears to work, but the maintainer lacks access to the hardware to test, so your mileage may vary.

 There are certain requirements for networking which are beyond the realm of this project, but should be noted: